NateCC0902/holdyourfork/README.md

 you need puppeteer to run the script.

-open your terminal and
+Step 1. open your terminal and

 ```
 git clone https://github.com/NateCC0902/holdyourfork
 cd holdyourfork
-npm install puppeteer
+npm install
 ```

-and create your password.js
+Step 2.
+Create your password.js

 Inside you need: